antonisdim/haystac/docs/index.rst

                           Posterior probability threshold for a read to belong to a certain species.
 Chose from 0.5, 0.75 and 0.95 (default:0.75).
-    -c , --cores          Number of cores for RIP to use -M , --mem            Max memory resources allowed to be used ofr indexing the input for the filtering alignment (default: max available memory 8192.0)
+    -c , --cores          Number of cores for HAYSTACK to use -M , --mem            Max memory resources allowed to be used ofr indexing the input for the filtering alignment (default: max available memory 8192.0)
     -u, --unlock          Unlock the working directory after smk is abruptly killed <bool> (default: False)
-    -d, --debug           Debug the RIP workflow <bool> (default: False) -smk , --snakemake    Snakemake flags (default: '') --dry-run
+    -d, --debug           Debug the HAYSTACK workflow <bool> (default: False) -smk , --snakemake    Snakemake flags (default: '') --dry-run